Top Tourist Places in Chennai

 Government Museum

 The Government Museum, often known as the Madras Museum, is a human history and culture museum situated in the Egmore neighbourhood's Government Museum Complex.
 It was founded in 1851, making it India's second-oldest museum after the one in Kolkata.
 It has extensive collections of numismatic and archaeological artefacts.
 Its collection of Roman artefacts is the largest outside of Europe.
 One of the most striking of these is the enormous Museum Theatre.
 On the grounds of the museum is housed the National Art Gallery.
 It was constructed in Indo-Saracenic architecture and contains priceless European and Asian artworks by well-known artists, including Raja Ravi Varma.
-It boasts one of Asia's largest collections of bronze idols, 500 of which date back to 1000 BCE.
+This museum boasts one of Asia's largest collections of bronze idols, 500 of which date back to 1000 BCE.

 Muttukadu Boat House